 - Documented potential and experience to complete the project successfully and within the required timeframe

 - Level of community theme and involvement (although not required)

 - Extra consideration was given to artists who live or work in North Fair Oaks, and/ or San Mateo County

-Based on the majority vote of the Public Art Workgroup and the approval of the North Fair Oaks Community Council, the following design has been selected for the mural at 2890 Fair Oaks Avenue.
+Based on the majority vote of the Public Art Workgroup and the approval of the North Fair Oaks Community Council, the following design was selected and completed for the mural at 2890 Fair Oaks Avenue.

 Entry Sign Sculptures

 (Images will be updated in the near future)

 - Yellow Sign located on Middlefield Road in front of the Fair Oaks Library